Camila Bernal Flaunts Thighs & Booty In Daring Black Dress With Revealing Slits

 In the first photo, Camila squatted down with both knees bent.
 She arched her back and leaned forward slightly as she placed a hand on her thigh.
 She also tilted her head to the side and gave a steamy stare into the camera.

 The second shot was very similar.
 However, she looked away from the lens.
-In the background of the pic, some large wall art can be seen, as well as a tall mirror.
+In the background of the pic, some large wall art could be seen, as well as a tall mirror.
 In the caption of the post, Camila talked about feeling a vibe.

-Her long, dark hair was parted in the middle.
-The locks were styled in sleek, straight strands that fell down her back and spilled over her shoulders.

 "Omg I need this outfit," one follower stated.